- BDD was first categorised as a diagnosis in 1987.

 - Compare themselves to others in response to appearance concerns

-- Their appearance related preoccupation is not primarily explained by concerns about weight as can occur in an eating disorder
+- The appearance related preoccupation is not primarily explained by concerns about weight as can occur in an eating disorder

-It’s essential to understand that for the person, their beliefs about their flaw(s) feel real.
+It’s essential to understand that for the person, the beliefs about their flaw(s) feel real.
 In some instances, they may approach a dentist, dermatologist or surgeon to undergo a procedure to rectify the issue or for example, improve social or romantic relationships.
 Behaviours associated with BDD are often secretive, underlined by shame and those such as mirror checking do not bring short-term relief, but increase self-consciousness, heighten perceptions of defects and in turn, increase distress.
 Seeking and having surgery or medical procedures may not bring relief for the person.

 Self-image amongst those with BDD may relate to early stressful experiences in childhood.
 BDD is often hidden as people tend not to seek professional help, and those that do, may be reluctant to discuss their difficulties.
 Some may report misdiagnosis before finding appropriate treatment.
 BDD often co-exists with other disorders, with depression being the most common.
 Others include social phobia, obsessive compulsive disorder (OCD) and generalised anxiety disorder.